TV Pop Diaries

 (probably) For You For You

-Singer and writer Eric Stewart had been with the band throughout its career, both with Fontana as their lead singer and latterly without, and just before they split another singer and writer Graham Gouldman would join the group on bass.
+Singer and writer Eric Stewart had been with the band throughout its career, both with Fontana as their lead singer and latterly without, and just before they split another Manchester-based singer and writer Graham Gouldman would join the group on bass.
 After the split Stewart would go on to help create Strawberry Studios in Stockport which would become 10cc's home for the next few years.

 The Mockingbirds